On moments of a polytope: Introduction

-\begin{lemma} A point $\bv$ is a {\it vertex} of $\cP$ if and only if $T_\bv(\cP)$ does not admit a decomposition in the disjoint union of convex polygonal subcones, such that each subcone in the decomposition has a translation-invariant direction.
-In particular, if the tangent cone to $\cP$ at $\bv$ has a connected component with no translation-invariant direction then $\bv$ is a vertex. \end{lemma}
+\begin{lemma} A point $\bv$ is a {\it vertex} of $\cP$ if and only if $T_\bv(\cP)$ does not admit a decomposition in the disjoint union of convex polyhedral subcones, such that each subcone in the decomposition has a translation-invariant direction (i.e. is not pointed).
+In particular, if the tangent cone to $\cP$ at $\bv$ has a connected component with no translation-invariant direction, then $\bv$ is a vertex. \end{lemma}

 We denote by $\conv(S)$ the convex hull of an arbitrary set $S\subset\bR^d$.
 The above lemma implies that any vertex of $\conv(\cP)$ is a vertex of $\cP$.

 The following result extends Corollary~\ref{cor:arbit} to the case of generalized polytopes.